 Your personal, identifiable and sensitive data might be among the nearly 20 million pupil records taken from schools in England since 2000 , stored and given out by the Department for Education since 2012 to third parties, including commercial organisations like data management consultancies, think tanks, and “one-man shows”, as well as charities, Fleet Street and television journalists.

 defenddigitalme is campaigning to make pupil data safe.
-Users should come to the data, not have raw identifiable data copied and sent out over 700 times, as it has been to date.
+Users should come to the data, not have raw identifiable data copied and sent out over 1795 times, as it has been between 2012 and 2016.
 There are better, safer ways of providing access to personal confidential data for research purposes.
 These will become requirements before May 2018 and many already are under existing law.
 We have campaigned and been involved in work over the last 18 months including the DfE led recent workshop to move pupil data towards safer, fair and consent based privacy preserving models of data management.

 We believe children and parents should be informed, and have control over their own personal data, if and how they are stored and used in the National Pupil Database.

 The National Pupil Database is “one of the richest education datasets in the world” using records from every child in state education, and some independent schools.

 Our research shows that schools, children and parents don’t know this database exists.
 Schools are not told about the onward distribution of personal data to third parties from the National Pupil Database.
 This must change.

 - Stop giving out identifiable data to commercial third parties and press without consent